flectra-hq/documentation-user/content/contributing/documentation/introduction_guide.rst

    .. image:: media/version-selector.png

 #.
-Head over to the page that you want to change and click on the **Edit on GitHub** button in the
+Head over to the page that you want to change and click on the **Edit on GitLab** button in the
    bottom of the left menu.

    .. image:: media/edit-on-github.png

 #.
 If you do not have edit rights on the repository (`flectra/documentation
-   <https://github.com/flectra/documentation>`_), you need to fork it by clicking on the appropriate
+   <https://gitlab.com/flectra-hq/documentation-user>`_), you need to fork it by clicking on the appropriate
    button.
 In other terms, you create a copy of the entire repository on your own account.
 If you do have the edit rights, skip this step.